 Term Definition Affected Street Any street abutting the boundary of a development project.
 Affected Streets include new public or private streets accessible to the public that are constructed as part of a Project.
 Bicycle Parking Space The space where one bicycle may be stored within or attached to a facility (such as a bicycle rack) and which is affixed to a permanent surface.
-Bicyclist Priority Streets Those streets that are existing or planned bikeways; streets with a high bicycle ridership; and streets that close gaps and barriers to bicycle ridership, especially along first-mile/last-mile transit connections. ( See Complete Streets Plan, § 4A.3, Figure 4-3) Block or Block Face The property abutting one side of a street between intersecting or intercepting streets, or in the case of a dead-end street the property between the end thereof and the first intersecting or intercepting street.
+Bicyclist Priority Streets Those streets that are existing or planned bikeways; streets with a high bicycle ridership; and streets that close gaps and barriers to bicycle ridership, especially along first-mile/last-mile transit connections.
+(See Complete Streets Plan, § 4A.3, Figure 4-3) Block or Block FaceThe property abutting one side of a street between intersecting or intercepting streets, or in the case of a dead-end street the property betw the end thereof and the first intersecting or intercepting street.
 Curb Extension An extension of the sidewalk into the roadway Curb Return That portion of a curb which provides a curved transition in alignment between two curbs on intersecting streets.
 Director The City of Burbank Public Works Director, or the Director's designee.
 Intersection The area embraced within the prolongation of the lateral curb lines, or, if none, then the lateral boundary lines of the roadways, of two highways which join one another at approximately right angles or the area within which vehicles traveling upon different highways joining at any other angle may come in conflict.
 (California Vehicle Code ("CVC") § 365).
 Long-Term Bicycle Parking Bicycle parking for more than two hours.
-Marked Crosswalk Any portion of a roadway distinctly indicated for pedestrian crossing by lines or other markings on the surface.